 Definition : Insurance - Insured

-Physical or legal person (for example, the syndicate) covered by an insurance policy.
+Natural or legal person (for example, the syndicate) whose acts (civil liability) or property are covered by an insurance contract.

 Your co-ownership is exposed to various risks, such as fire, water damage, theft and vandalism.
 When a loss occurs, the insurance of the co-ownership covers the immovable and the civil liability of the syndicate of co-owners.

 The syndicate has the obligation to subscribe this type of insurance.
 The Law and the vast majority of declarations of co-ownership make it compulsory.
 The insurance contract describes the guarantees offered, their limits, exclusions, and the amounts of the deductibles.